CuriousChum/ConvexityConstraint/Readme.md

 - Open the `[Meissner|Monopolist]/Visualization/CommonInitialization.nb` notebook using [Mathematica](https://www.wolfram.com/mathematica/).
 - Setup the binary path in the `CommonInitialization.nb` notebook, and execute it.
 - Open the visualization notebook of your choice.

+## Basic Visualization of Gradient and Hessian of Monopolist

+Dependencies: NumPy, Matplotlib, SciPy
+All dependencies are added to ConvexityConstraint.yaml.
+Make sure the virtual environment is activated with `conda activate ConvexityConstraint`.

+Modify `vis.py` to show different visualizations.
+I am currently creating a different project with similar functionalities, but for the time being, this should do.

 <!---